What kind of malware is My Decryptor?

 My Decryptor (also known as Magniber) is a ransomware-type virus discovered by malware security researcher, Michael Gillespie.
-This malware encrypts stored files and appends filenames with an extension comprising seven random characters.
+This malware deletes shadow volum compies and encrypts stored files.
+Ir also appends an extension comprising seven random characters to filenames.
 For instance, "1.jpg" might be renamed to a filename such as "1.jpg.gkelhoh".

 Afterwards, this malicious program creates a text file ("_HOW_TO_DECRYPT_MY_FILES_[random_characters]_.txt", "READ_ME_FOR_DECRYPT_[victim’s id].txt", or "READ_ME.txt"), which contains the ransom note.

 My Decryptor is decryptable.
 In 2018 AhnLab security researchers released a free decryption tool for this ransomware.
 The decrypter can be downloaded from here.

 Screenshot of files encrypted by My Decryptor ransomware:

 The text file contains a message stating that files are encrypted and can only be restored using a unique decryption tool and (private) key.
 Victims are encouraged to pay a ransom in exchange for the decryption tool/key - they are instructed to visit My Decryptor's website to receive these assets.

 The cost of decryption is 0.2 Bitcoin (at the time of writing, equivalent to ~$1145).
 It is also stated that the ransom must be paid within five days, after which the cost will double.
 Be aware that cyber criminals cannot be trusted.
 Research shows that these people often ignore victims, once payments are submitted.